CMSgov/beneficiary-fhir-data/.github/pull_request_template.md

 * Adds new transmission or storage of data
 * Any other changes that could possible affect secuirity?

-* [ ] Yes

-If any of the above security implications apply, this PR must not be merged without the ISSO or team security engineer's (@sb-benohe) approval.
+* [ ] Yes, one or more of the above security implications apply.
+This PR must not be merged without the ISSO or team security engineer's (@sb-benohe) approval.

 ### Validation